iot-benchmark/iot-benchmark.github.io/_results/result4.md

 ---
-uid: setup3
+uid: result4
-profile: somepattern-50s
+profile: somepattern-random
-environment: indriya
+environment: flocklab
-protocol: protocol2
+protocol: protocol3
 configuration: default
 description: >
   This describes how the protocol was configured, and any other relevant aspect.
 ---

-{% include setup.md %}
+{% include result.md %}